tomcoso/website-clone/README.md

 #### Misc

 - give nsfw warning on communities u are not member of
-- reorganise firebase apps into separate topic modules
+- reorganise firebase apps into separate topic modules OKish